pca006132/PCC/syntax.md

 ```

 ## JavaScript
 Users can put JavaScript in commands, and run them during generation.
-So they don't have to paste a lot of commands that no one can understand, and they can modify the commands later easily.
+So they don't have to paste a lot of commands that no one can understand, and they can modify the commands later with ease.

-> This is still in development, so the API is not so sure.
+> This is still in development, so the API is not complete/not set in stone.

 Order:
 1. load from URL